Business team looking at new email encryption solution in action

 6. RegTech

-In the first half of 2021, $4 billion was invested in RegTech companies, with this trajectory set to continue in 2022 and beyond.
+In the first half of 2021, $4 billion was invested in RegTech companies, and this trend is expected to continue in the future.

 "We expect to see other areas of financial services starting to play a bigger role, as RegTech is rapidly being applied in more sectors than the usual retail and compliance space.
 We also see RegTech playing a more prominent role in the important conversation on sustainable finance and Environmental Social and Corporate Governance (ESG) reporting."